Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 A student may request a review of a decision about QCAA-approved AARA.

-If a student has had one or more QCAA-approved AARA declined, and is dissatisfied with this decision, the student may apply for an internal review under section 79 of the QCAA Act.
+If a student has had one or more QCAA-approved AARA declined, their school may submit a new application with updated supporting documentation.
+If the student is dissatisfied with a decision, they may apply for an internal review under section 79 of the QCAA Act.
 The application must be in writing, must address the grounds of the application, including any new evidence, and must be made within 14 days from the date of the decision notice.
-The application must be lodged by the school through the QCAA Portal.
+The application must be lodged by the school in the QCAA Portal.

 The process and timeline for this review will depend on the type of assessment — internal or external.

-Upon receiving the application, the QCAA will appoint internal review officers to consider all the information relating to the decision, including the reasons for the decision and the information on which it was based.
+Upon receiving the application, the QCAA will appoint internal review officers to consider all the information relating to the decision, including the reasons for the decision.
 The officers will be different from those who considered the original application.

 The QCAA will consider the internal review officer’s recommendation and confirm or amend the original decision.
 Both the student and the school will be notified about the outcome of the review.